 What is AEC Cares?

 AEC Cares is about linking architecture and construction professionals to the communities where we live and work.
-Every year, on the day before the AIA National Convention, we bring together Reed Construction Data, the AIA and Hanley Wood, leading manufacturers, generous sponsors and volunteers from across the U.S. for a project that helps the host community.
+Every year, on the day before the AIA National Convention, we bring together CMD, the AIA and Hanley Wood, leading manufacturers, generous sponsors and volunteers from across the U.S. for a project that helps the host community.